huynguy-db/arcion-docs/content/docs/sources/source-setup/Snowflake.md

 To configure replication mode according to your requirements, specify your configuration in the Extractor configuration file.
 You can find a sample Extractor configuration file `snowflake.yaml` in the `$REPLICANT_HOME/conf/src` directory.
 For example:

 ### Configure `snapshot` replication
+Snowflake supports two types of extraction method:

+- **`QUERY`**: The default JDBC-based extraction method.
+- **`COPY`**: The file-based extraction method that uses Snowflake's native export capability.
+For more information, see the following section.

 #### Native export
 Arcion Replicant supports exporting Snowflake data into CSV or Parquet files.
 You can store these files locally or in a remote directory like an S3 bucket.
 This feature is currently supported in `snapshot` mode.